Tensor Clustering with Planted Structures: Statistical Optimality and Computational Limits: Computational Lower Bounds

 Consider a hypothesis testing problem $B$: $H_0$ versus $H_1$.
 To establish a computational lower bound for $B$, we can construct a randomized polynomial-time reduction $\varphi$ from the conjecturally hard problem $A$ to $B$ such that the total variation distance between $\varphi(A)$ and $B$ converges to zero under both $H_0$ and $H_1$.
 If such a $\varphi$ can be found, whenever there exists a polynomial-time algorithm $\phi$ for solving $B$, we can also solve $A$ using $\phi \circ \varphi$ in polynomial-time.
 Since $A$ is conjecturally hard, we can conclude that $B$ must also be polynomial-time hard by the contradiction argument.
 To establish the computational lower bound for a recovery problem, we can either follow the same idea above or establish a reduction from recovery to an established detection lower bound.
 A key challenge of average-case reduction is often how to construct an appropriate randomized polynomial-time map $\varphi$.

 We summarize the procedure of constructing randomized polynomial-time maps for the high-order clustering computational lower bounds as follows. \begin{itemize} \item Input: Hypergraph $G$ and its adjacency tensor $\bcA$ \item {\bf Step 1}: Apply the {\it rejection kernel} technique, which was proposed by \cite{ma2015computational} and formalized by \cite{brennan2018reducibility}, to simultaneously map $\Bern(p)$ distribution to $N(\xi,1)$ and $\Bern(q)$ distribution to $N(0,1)$ approximately. \item {\bf Step 2}: Simultaneously change the magnitude and sparsity of the planted signal guided by the target problem.
 In this step, we develop several new techniques and apply several ones in the literature.
-In $\CHC_D$ (Algorithm \ref{alg: CHC detection reduction}), we use the average-trick idea in \cite{ma2015computational}; in $\CHC_R$ (Algorithm \ref{alg: CHC recovery reduction}), we use the invariant property of Gaussian to handle the multiway-symmetricity of hypergraph; to achieve a sharper scaling of signal strength and sparsity in $\ROHC_D, \ROHC_R$ (Algorithm \ref{alg: ROHC reduction}), the {\it tensor reflection cloning}, a generalization of reflection cloning \citep{brennan2018reducibility}, is introduced that spreads the signal in the planted high-order cluster along each mode evenly, maintains the independence of entries in the tensor, and only mildly reduces the signal magnitude. \item {\bf Step 3}: Randomly permute indices of different modes to transform the symmetric planted signal tensor to an asymmetric one (Lemmas \ref{lm: diagonal permutation}, \ref{lm: tensor reflecting cloning} in Appendix) that maps to the high-order clustering problem. \end{itemize}
+In $\CHC_D$ (Algorithm \ref{alg: CHC detection reduction}), we use the average-trick idea in \cite{ma2015computational}; in $\CHC_R$ (Algorithm \ref{alg: CHC recovery reduction}), we use the invariant property of Gaussian to handle the multiway-symmetricity of hypergraph; to achieve a sharper scaling of signal strength and sparsity in $\ROHC_D, \ROHC_R$ (Algorithm \ref{alg: ROHC reduction}), the {\it tensor reflection cloning}, a generalization of reflection cloning \citep{brennan2018reducibility}, is introduced that spreads the signal in the planted high-order cluster along each mode evenly, maintains the independence of entries in the tensor, and only mildly reduces the signal magnitude. \item {\bf Step 3}: Randomly permute indices of different modes to transform the symmetric planted signal tensor to an asymmetric one (Lemmas 14 and 16 in \cite{luo2020tensorsupp}) that maps to the high-order clustering problem. \end{itemize}

 Then, we give a detailed proof of Theorem \ref{thm: ROHC_D and ROHC_R comp lower bound}, i.e., computational lower bounds for $\ROHC_D$ and $\ROHC_R$.
-The proofs for the computational limits of $\CHC_D$ and $\CHC_R$ are similar and postponed to the Appendix.
+The proofs for the computational limits of $\CHC_D$ and $\CHC_R$ are similar and postponed to the supplementary materials \citep{luo2020tensorsupp}.